iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 This analysis will produce output files with lots of information, for convenience you can download the key files here: [loci.zip](https://github.com/user-attachments/files/15907618/loci.zip), this zip file includes:

-* `loci.best_model.nex`: the models in nexus format - these have every parameter value for every estimated model
+* `loci.best_model.nex`: the substitution models in nexus format - these have every parameter value for every estimated model, e.g. for one locus, the GTR+F+R5 model has the following entry:
+`GTR{1.07109,5.24905,0.776093,1.28398,3.93731}+F{0.212586,0.260909,0.256934,0.269571}+R5{0.0670095,0.202443,0.44871,0.605428,0.379555,1.13675,0.0791399,2.21831,0.0255857,4.21162}: chr10_1260000_1270000.1k.start299.fasta{17.1377}`
-* `loci.iqtree`: a summary file with tons of useful information neatly summarised
+* `loci.iqtree`: a summary file of the entire analysis with tons of useful information neatly summarised
-* `loci.log`: the full log file from the run
+* `loci.log`: the full log file from the run (i.e. everything that was printed to the screen during the run)
-* `loci.treefile`: the ML trees estimated using the best-fit models (these are what we really want)
+* `loci.treefile`: the Maximum Likelihood single-locus trees estimated using the best-fit models (these trees are what we really want)

 # Estimating the species tree

 You should estimate your species tree using whatever the best approach is for your data, for example a joint Bayesian analysis using BEAST or *BEAST, a two-step analysis e.g. using ASTRAL, or a concatentated analysis using IQ-TREE or RAxML.
 You may also have a species tree that has already been estimated elsewhere, and just want to map the concordance vectors onto that.
 In that case, you can skip this step.

 For the purposes of this tutorial, we'll follow the original paper on bird phylogenomics and use ASTRAL to estimate the species tree from the gene trees we just estimated.
-Note that in the original paper they collapse some branches that have low aLRT scores, but we skip that here for simplicity.
+Note that in the original paper they collapse some branches in the single-locus trees that have low aLRT (approximate Likelihood Ratio Test: a way of asking whether a branch has a length that differs significantly from zero) scores, but we skip that here for simplicity.
 This analysis will take just a few minutes.

 > Here we just calculate the species tree, we'll add concordance vectors and branch support values later